Conor McGregor: First UFC loss

-McGregor faced The Ultimate Fighter Season 5 winner and former UFC Lightweight Championship challenger Nate Diaz on 5 March 2016 at UFC 196 in a welterweight bout.
+McGregor was expected to challenge Rafael dos Anjos for the UFC Lightweight Championship.
+However, it was announced on 23 February that dos Anjos had been forced out of the championship fight after breaking his foot during training.
+Instead McGregor faced The Ultimate Fighter Season 5 winner and former UFC Lightweight Championship challenger Nate Diaz in a welterweight bout.
 On 24 February 2016, a press conference was held to help promote the new main event, with both men trading insults.
 At the Thursday pre-fight press conference on 3 March, McGregor and Diaz engaged in a brief scuffle during a face-off, after McGregor landed a strike on Diaz's lead hand.

 The fight began with combination in the first round, Diaz returned fire with two consecutive hooks, one a slap, a signature of Nate and his brother, Nick Diaz, termed the "Stockton Slap".
 McGregor had success with his bodywork, but Diaz began to land combinations of his own.
 After a one-two punch from Diaz, McGregor attempted a double leg takedown, which Diaz defended by sprawling.
 Diaz then threatened the guillotine choke, which forced McGregor onto his back after stopping McGregor from scrambling and Diaz secured the mount and secured a rear naked choke.
 McGregor tapped to the submission at 4:12 into the second round.
 Both competitors were awarded "Fight of the Night" bonuses, and McGregor received the highest disclosed purse of any fighter in the history of the company to that point, at $1,000,000.
 McGregor was critical of his own performance while praising Diaz, saying "I was inefficient with my energy.
 It was a battle of energy and he got the better of that."